openedx/docs.openedx.org/source/developers/references/developer_guide/process/contributor.rst

    request, for forensic purposes when trying to diagnose a regression or understand a bug.

 #.
-All code in the pull request must be compatible with Open edX's AGPL
+All code in the pull request must be compatible with the Open edX project's AGPL
    license.
 This means that the author of the pull request must sign a `contributor's agreement`_, and all libraries included or referenced in the pull request must have `compatible licenses`_.